patchpump/RestExpress/README.md

 * **BREAKING CHANGE** Removed XML support.
 No more XStream!
 * **BREAKING CHANGE** Issue#140 - Use io.netty.handler.ssl.SslContext instead of java.net.ssl.SSLContext.
 Using SslUtil still works.
 Otherwise, use SslContextBuilder.
 * **BREAKING CHANGE** Issue#135 - Query-string parameter keys and values are URL decoded before putting them into the header and query-string maps.
-* **BREAKING CHANGE** Added Request.getXForwardedHost() as well as changed getBaseUrl() to return that instead of the HOST header if present on the request to enable using load balancers and proxies.
+* **BREAKING CHANGE** Changed getBaseUrl() to consider X-Forwarded-Host, Forwarded and HOST headers to enable constructing baseURL behind load balancers and proxies.
 * Issue #126 - Introduced RestExpress.noCompression() to turn off response GZip and deflate encoding support (the Netty HttpContentCompressor is not put in the pipeline) for speed optimization (e.g. for small payloads).
 * Issue #130 - Throw on BindException.
 * Issues #137-138 - Use char[] vs String in SslUtil (Merge request from albahrani).